 Health and Safety KPIs: % of Management Trained in Health & Safety

 This simple leading indicator will help you avoid many of the accidents and incidents that might otherwise occur.
 It also helps you to understand the effectiveness of your training programs.
 It's up to you to define what that health and safety looks like, but once you've done that, it's a simple case of measuring how many managers have undergone it and expressing that as a percentage.
 You can do the same thing for all employees if you want to.

 Health and Safety KPIs: Average Time To Resolution of Risks & Issues

 If you're using a platform your help you manage risks and issues (which in many cases will be directly linked to health and safety incidents), you'll be able to measure how long it takes you on average to resolve these issues from the time that they're first reported.
 For example, if someone reports loose cabling in a certain part of the office - how long did it take for this to be investigated and resolved?
 [Hint - Cascade can help you capture risk and issues, give it a try!]

 Of course, there are dozens of other KPIs you can use to measure health and safety in a work scenario.
 But hopefully, this should at least get you started.
 Here at Cascade, we LOVE KPIs!
 If you are using one of these KPIs, or perhaps other from different parts of an organization, why not try and load them into Cascade and create yourself a dashboard to track them on?
-You have FREE access to the software for 14 days, and there is no credit card required, so there really is no excuse :)
+You have FREE access to the software, and there is no credit card required, so there really is no excuse :)

 Health & Safety is a serious topic and the single most important thing to get right in your workplace.
 We're not health and safety experts, and this article is intended for information only.
 When it comes to implementing health and safety KPIs at your workplace, you need to get serious and speak to some experts in that space! :)